-A wig made by hand would take about a week to make.
-Here’s an overview of what a wig maker will do to make a wig from scratch for someone:
+It takes about a week to make a wig by hand from scratch.
+Here’s an overview of what a wig maker will do to make a wig for someone.

-A head shape is made by wrapping the person’s head in food wrap (for example, Clingfilm) and using sticky tape (like Sellotape) over it to create a strong template.
-Also, the hair line is marked on to this with a soft pencil and covered over with the tape.
+- A head shape is made by wrapping the person’s head in food wrap (for example, Clingfilm) and using sticky tape (like Sellotape) all over it to create a strong template.

 Make the Foundation Template

-Finally, the hairline is tacked into the lace using a darker thread, so the wig maker knows where to knot the hair to.
-This is then removed once the hairline is completed.
+- Finally, the hairline is tacked into the foundation using a coloured thread, so the wig maker knows where to finish knotting the hair.
+The thread is removed once the hairline is completed.

 Selecting & Mixing the Hair